shivani12022003/Bootstrap_basic/README.md

 # Bootstrap_project
-Bootstrap features used for making project
+Bootstrap features used for making project : Welcome or sign up page for any website